Black Friday Cyber Monday Sale! 40% off!

 Environmental threats

 Fleas are a common pest that can cause serious harm to your furry friends.
-Without monthly flea and tick prevention, fleas can lead to severe health issues.
+Without monthly flea and tick protection, fleas can lead to severe health issues.
 That's why it's so important to keep an eye out for signs of flea allergy.

 Flea allergy dermatitis (FAD)